NooksApp/live-bugfix/README.md

 `server/src/app.ts` - has all the server logic that implements the watch party collaboration functionality `src/VideoPlayer.ts` - makes API calls to the server and listens to socket events to control the users progress through the video

-If you'd prefer to work with a backend written entirely in Python (same frontend code) - check out the `nikhil/python-version` branch instead.
+If you'd prefer to work with a backend written entirely in Python (same frontend code) - check out the `python-backend` branch instead.

 ## How to Run Locally